inpsyde/wp-translation-downloader/docs/Configuration.md

 | `type`    | x        | `string` |
 | `version` |          | `string` |

-The `name` and `type` properties are those that normally would be defined in package's `composer.json`.
+The `name` and `type` properties are those that normally would be defined in `composer.json` file of the package.

-The `version` property is optional considering that wp.org API does not require a version to be passed, assuming latest version if none is passed.
+The `version` property is optional, considering that wp.org API does not require a version to be passed, assuming latest version, if none is passed.

-In any case, all the three properties (if defined and not empty), will be used when building the API endpoint (no matter if default or customized by name/type).
+In any case, all three properties (if defined and not empty), will be used when building the API endpoint (no matter if default or customized by name/type).